Grande Seca: Leishmaniasis braziliensis

 Leishmania braziliensis is a species of leishmania or leishmaniasis that has emerged in Northeast Brazil.
 It is an infectious disease that is spread by a parasite in sandflies that use domestic dogs as hosts.
 The emergence of leishmaniasis in Brazil, specifically the Northeast state of Ceará, is theorized to date back to the Great Drought of the 19th century Brazil.
-The Grande Seca of 1877 to 1878 led to the mass migration of approximately 55 thousand Brazilians from Ceará to the Amazon for employment on rubber plantations.
+The Grande Seca of 1877 to 1878 led to the mass migration of approximately 55,000 Brazilians from Ceará to the Amazon for employment on rubber plantations.
 The disease is easily and mostly transmitted on plantations in which the people live and work.

-Direct and primary evidence of Leishmaniasis' existence is extremely minimal as the disease was not known to the Northeast and therefore was not identified and labeled until 1895 in Bahia.
-But, even though there was a lack of name-calling evidence, there are still reports of a disease that matches the descriptions of Leishmania braziliensis.
+Direct and primary evidence of Leishmaniasis' existence is extremely minimal, as the disease was not known to the Northeast and therefore was not identified and labeled until 1895 in Bahia.
+Even though there was a lack of evidence associated with that name, there are still reports of a disease that matches the descriptions of Leishmania braziliensis.
 In 1827, before the Great Drought, Rabello cites reports from missionaries in the Amazon region seeing people with skin lesions that fit the description of the disease.
 In 1909, the newly graduated medical student at the time of the drought, Studart, reported a skin condition that has the potential of being Leishmaniasis.
-It is also possible that in combination with a lack of general information and knowledge of the disease to the public plus the mass deaths and burials that occurred from 1877 to 1879, that people were dying of Leishmaniasis without knowing the true cause of their death.
+It is also possible that, in combination with a lack of general information and knowledge of the disease to the public plus the mass deaths and burials that occurred from 1877 to 1879, people were dying of Leishmaniasis without knowing the true cause of their death.

-On December 10 of 1879, Studart reported seeing more than a thousand people died in one day.
+On December 10 of 1879, Studart reported seeing more than a thousand people having died in one day.
 It is very possible that a portion of those could have died because of Leishmaniasis.
 An unknown disease is also mentioned by Herbert Huntington Smith in which he accounts for the causes of deaths for 430 thousand people out of half a million who died and credit the cause of death for the remaining 70 thousand to, "various diseases".
 Because not many primary sources were preserved, as stated candidly by drought writer João Eudes da Costa, it is very difficult to find sources during this time that directly point to the presence of Leishmaniasis during the Great Drought.
 Regardless, there is evidence of the disease before and after the drought, so it is highly likely that it was present and exacerbated during the Grande Seca.
 After contracting and spreading the disease within the plantation, workers then left the Amazon and returned to the Northeast carrying the parasite and introducing the first cases of Leishmania braziliensis to the state.